mitchellfagert/Amazon_Vine_Analysis/README.md

 This project examines Amazon reviews written by members of the paid Amazon Vine program, a service that allows manufacturers and publishers to receive reviews of their products.

 Our objective was to determine if there is a bias towards 5 star ratings of products provided to Vine members vs. non-members.
 For example, if a Vine member is asked to publish a review on Amazon in exchange for a free product, will they be more inclined to provide a 5 star rating?

+I was able to use PySpark to extract, transform, and load (ETL) the data to a 'AWS RDS' I created and connected it to my 'PostgreSQL' server to be able to query it and extract my finished tables.
+Part of the data transformation was made using pandas as well.

+The objective of this project was to familiarize myself with 'PySpark'.
+Apache Spark is a unified analytics engine for large-sacale data processing.
+This means that when working with big data, Spark is one of the best technologies out there because of its in-memory computation instead of disk-based solution.
+It allows for lazy evaluation and delaying expressions or commands until its needed.

 In total there were 50 datasets to complete this analysis and I chose the "**Pet_Products**" dataset.